davygoat/simh-os32/README.md

 # SimH Interdata OS/32 kit

-This repository holds the source code and build files for a SimH software kit with a working OS/32 system, two assemblers, four high level languages, and a handy Tcl/Expect based FTP server front-end.
+This repository holds the source code and build files for a SimH software kit with a working OS/32 system, two assemblers, six high level languages, and a handy Tcl/Expect based FTP server front-end.
 The kit is built from bitsavers tapes with SimH 4.0 or Open SimH, but the ready-made disk also works with SimH 3.X "Classic".
 The kit can be downloaded from the [Releases](https://github.com/davygoat/simh-os32/releases) page.

 OS/32 base system and software development tools: